ajithkumar9754/kafka-docker-springboot/README.md

   Step 3.  run docker ps
- # ensure that kafka and zooKeeper is up and running with above command
+  ensure that kafka and zooKeeper is up and running with step 3 command

  Step 4.   run mvn spring-boot:run